Anti-austerity protests in Greece as bank shutdown bites

 "I can't believe it," said Athens resident Evgenia Gekou, 50, on her way to work.
 "I keep thinking we'll wake up tomorrow and everything will be OK.
 I'm trying hard not to worry."

 After months of talks, Greece's exasperated European partners have put the blame for the crisis squarely on Tsipras for rejecting a package they consider generous.
-The Greek side argues that pension cuts and tax hikes demanded of it would only deepen the economic crises in a country where a quarter of the workforce is already unemployed.
+The Greek side argues that pension cuts and tax hikes demanded of it would only deepen one of the worst economic crises of modern times in a country where a quarter of the workforce is already unemployed.

 A snap Reuters poll of more than 70 economists and traders taken on Monday put the probability of Greece leaving the euro zone at 45 percent, up from 30 percent a week ago.